 I love hiking and doing yoga.

-Some of my favorite things include: circus arts, secret doors, Fibonacci’s Sequence, trees, fairy tales, crows, vaudeville, wine, crossword puzzles, teen movies and TV shows, ice cream, and art.
+Some of my favorite things include: circus arts, Algebra, crows, vaudeville, wine, crossword puzzles, bubble tea, teen movies, and art.
 Oh, and books.
 I also love books.

 I’d love to hear from you!
 Send me a message below or join my mailing list!